NCSUSTAT/NCSUSTAT.github.io/_posts/2023-11-25-[7]Simulation and Data Analysis(2).md

 - For every Figure, (2,2) element is the Matérn correlation function $\rho = (0.5, 1)$, which genetate data.
 Therefore, SNPTM putperforms other since in this casethe model is corretly specified for SNPTM.

-- As we have pointed out in [5]New Estimator for Analyzing Functional Snippets(SNPT), PACE estimate, due to the missing data in the off-diagonal region and insufficient observations at two ends of the diagonal region, it suffers from signicant boundary effect.
-In each figure of covariance function estimation for PACE, we set the infinity as the maximum of the entire estimated covariance function value for convinience.
+- As we highlighted in [5]New Estimator for Analyzing Functional Snippets (SNPT), the PACE estimate suffers from significant boundary effects due to missing data in the off-diagonal region and insufficient observations at the two ends of the diagonal region.
+For convenience, in each figure depicting the covariance function estimation for PACE, we set infinity as the maximum value of the entire estimated covariance function.

 - PFBE demonstrates effective performance in estimating patterns where the Matérn correlation function rapidly decays to zero as design points diverge from the diagonal.
 However, in sparse settings (with m=5), it shows poor performance in the estimation of the variance function.
 In dense settings (with m=15), this issue appears to be mitigated.